AKDGGS/gmcwebapp/README.md

 additional file stores can be added by implementing `gmc/auth/Auth`.

 ## Development
-Development requires a minimum of Go 1.16 as go:embed is used extensively.
+Development requires a minimum of Go 1.22.
-Building is as simple as `go build` in the project directory.
 For developers it is recommended to configure `auto_shutdown` to true, and to start the application (on Linux) from the project directory with `while true; do ./gmc -assets assets start; done` - this will enable